bandrewfox/exprdb_docs/sracopy/readme.txt

 # can test/edit Dockerfile and sra-to-s3.sh now by building image, verifying it exists, running image
 docker build -t sracopy .
 docker images

+# this will run the test script
+docker run -t -i sracopy check_config.sh arg1 arg2

+# this will run the sra copy script, but for a small SRA run
 docker run -t -i sracopy

 # From the AWS console (or with the following awscli command) make an ECR repository called sracopy